Oxycontin is one of the most dangerous and prevalent drugs in the Canadian opioid crisis.

 History of Oxycontin

-“Until the mid-1990s, opioids were primarily prescribed to people in debilitating pain, such as terminal cancer patients.
+“Until the mid-1990s, medicas primarily prescribed opioids to people in debilitating pain, such as terminal cancer patients.
 That began to shift in 1996, when Health Canada approved Purdue’s Oxycontin, a slow-release drug designed to deliver relief over many hours.
 Doctors prescribed it for everything from backaches to fibromyalgia, and Oxycontin quickly became a market leader in the burgeoning field of chronic pain management.”

 This trend has also spiked in recent years, with prescriptions for opioids increasing 24% across the nation between 2010 and 2014.
 The Government of Canada website explains how using the drug to manage pain on a prescription basis can ultimately lead to abuse: “When oxycodone-based prescription drugs are taken as directed by a physician for a short period of time, most patients will not develop a dependency for the product.
 However, similar to other opioids, misuse and abuse can easily lead to dependence and tolerance to oxycodone, requiring more frequent and higher doses.”